 5. Monitoring: Audit, Log and Version

 Be a stalker.
 You need to be ready to troubleshoot in case of error: to audit and log relevant information on the server – and keep that history as long as it is reasonable in terms of capacity for your production servers.
 You should turn your logs into resources for debugging in case of any incidents.
-Also, monitoring dashboards are highly recommended tools to track your API consumption.
+Also, monitoring dashboards are a highly recommended tools to track your API consumption.

 Do not forget to add the version on all APIs, preferably in the path of the API, to offer several APIs of different versions working at the same time, and to be able to retire and depreciate one version over the other.